-Information was sketchy about Tina’s whereabouts the night Sleziak was buried, so her family reported her disappearance.
+Information was sketchy about Wilkerson’s whereabouts the night Sleziak was buried, so her family reported her disappearance.

-Later, Lake Station police said the 20-year-old was seen walking near State Road 51 around 2 a.m.
+Later, Lake Station police said the 20-year-old was seen walking near Ind.
+51 around 2 a.m.

-Three hours later Tina was found face down in an open brush area along Marquette Road near Four Winds Park’s baseball field.
+Three hours later, Wilkerson was found face down in an open brush area along Marquette Road near Four Winds Park’s baseball field.

 Her naked body had been stabbed multiple times and her throat was slit.
 Police say she tried to defend herself from her attacker — there were cuts on her hands.